 One of the most important reasons you should use a skill assessment test is to avoid the cost of bad hiring.

-The total cost of hiring and letting go of the wrong candidate includes hiring costs, total compensation, eventual severance pay, and other factors like legal fees, etc.
+The total cost of hiring and letting go of the wrong candidate includes hiring costs, total compensation, eventual severance pay, and other factors, such as legal fees, etc.

 Let’s look at the following infographic to fully understand the cost of a bad hire.

-Since a pre-employment assessment involves an assessment of core traits and skills, it is easier to hire the best candidates.
+Since a pre-employment assessment involves an assessment of core traits and skills, it’s easier to hire the best candidates.

 Often hiring managers hire a candidate only because they have a great set of skills mentioned in their resume.
 But, do they possess those skills?
 How do you find out?

 Research by Inc. shows that 85% of candidates lie on their resumes.
 These lies range from the skills listed to the diplomas secured.

 So naturally, you can’t really rely on the information provided by candidates.
 But, what you can do is use a skill assessment test to see if they really possess the skills and knowledge mentioned in their resume.

 Also, you can configure settings to prevent cheating on the test, and hence, rest assured that the candidates aren’t scoring using unfair means.